 There is simply no better place to pursue a graduate certificate in Jewish Communal Service.
 Towson University is ideally located just minutes from Baltimore City, Pikesville, Owings Mills, and Reisterstown.
 Students seeking internship and employment opportunities benefit from a vast local network of Jewish communal organizations, non-profit agencies, synagogues, community centers and day schools.
 Students can also look forward to becoming part of a well-organized community, enriched by the agencies of the Associated: Jewish Community Federation of Baltimore.

 Towson University’s Baltimore Hebrew Institute represents our commitment to providing support for the education and training of Jewish educators, scholars and communal professionals who exemplify excellence in their chosen fields.
-Through Towson’s BHI, students enrolled in Judaic Studies graduate programs have access to a variety of special programs and social activities, as well as scholarship and fellowship opportunities.
+Through Towson’s BHI, students enrolled in Jewish Studies graduate programs have access to a variety of special programs and social activities, as well as scholarship and fellowship opportunities.

 Our faculty include prominent scholars and